gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### MVP in a Weekend
 ```
-agentic workflow for MVP with metrics in 2 days optimized for learning by solo developer
+agentic natural for MVP with metrics in 2 days optimized for learning by solo developer
 ```

 **Workflow adaptations:**